koendv/openscad-raspberrypi/README.md

 Because the color filters are not perfect, crosstalk may occur: a bit of the image for the left eye is seen by the right eye, and the other way round.
 This usually occurs with saturated colors.
 If a color has strong green but weak red, the green may be so strong that it persists even after filtering.
 The left eye then sees the image for the right eye, superimposed on the image for the left eye.
 To lessen this effect, called *ghosting*, saturated colors should be avoided.

-The color scheme "3D Glasses" uses unsaturated greens and purples.
+Two color schemes are provided.
+The color scheme "Ash" uses grey colors for the object, and green for the highlight.
+The color scheme "3D Glasses" uses greens and purples for the object, and grey for the highlight.
 Because colors are a matter of personal taste, a small [python script](gencolorscheme.py) is included to allow adapting the color scheme.

 ## Build notes